tamannathakur2628-hub/chatbot/README.md

-# chatbot
 # NHAI Smart Assistant

-A simple Streamlit app using Groq API to answer questions related to NHAI, tolls, and FASTag.

-### Run locally
+A Streamlit chatbot using **Google Gemini API** to help users with:
+- FASTag issues
+- Toll and highway info
+- Complaints and NHAI guidance

+---

+## How to Run Locally

+1. Install dependencies:
-pip install -r requirements.txt streamlit run main.py
+pip install -r requirements.txt